bids-apps/MRtrix3_connectome/README.md

 **Author:** Robert E. Smith (robert.smith@florey.edu.au)

-**Copyright:** Copyright (c) 2008-2018 the MRtrix3 contributors.
+**Copyright:** Copyright (c) 2016-2019 The Florey Institute of Neuroscience and Mental Health.

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
-If a copy of the MPL was not distributed with this file, you can obtain one at http://mozilla.org/MPL/2.0/.
+If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

-MRtrix is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Covered Software is provided under this License on an \"as is\" basis, without warranty of any kind, either expressed, implied, or statutory, including, without limitation, warranties that the Covered Software is free of defects, merchantable, fit for a particular purpose or non-infringing.

-For more details, see http://www.mrtrix.org/.
+See the Mozilla Public License v.
+2.0 for more details.

 ---